-Some restaurants have televisions for the enjoyment of their guests.
+Some restaurants have televisions for their guests to enjoy.
 Restaurants with bars often play sports games behind the bar.
-Today, it has become common for restaurants to play Netflix or other streaming programs for their customers to watch.
-Is this allowed as long as they have a subscription?
+Today, it has become common for restaurants to play Netflix or other streaming programs for their customers.
+Is this restaurant Netflix use allowed as long as they have a subscription?
+No. It is not allowed.
 Are they in danger of having copyright or licensing issues?
-Is it against Netflix terms of service?
+Yes!
+Is it against the Netflix terms of service?
+Absolutely.
+Read on to learn more about the rules for playing Netflix in a pub or restaurant.

-Netflix itself does not provide public performance licenses to businesses like restaurants because their individual, most likely because their licensing for third-party content they provide does not allow this.
+- Does Netflix provide public performance licenses to businesses like restaurants, pubs, or bars?
+No. Netflix itself does not provide public performance licenses to businesses like restaurants, most likely because the licensing for third-party content they provide does not allow this.
 Their user agreements restrict viewing to personal, non-commercial use, the same as other commercial streaming platforms.

 Broadcast TV at Restaurants